 45 or 40 Ft Experimental Rescue Boat

 The 42 ft.
 Owens rescue boats of World War II were in need of replacement by the early 1950s and after the Korean War the USAF was interested in a brand new 40 or 45 ft. boat.
 Some records refer to a new 45 ft rescue boat and photos from N.A.R.A. refer to a 40 ft. boat.
 While it is possible that the USAF was developing two different designs, very close in size, while planning to replace crash boats with helicopters, it is more likely that one record or the other has mis-identified the prototype boat.
+As more information and photos have come to light, I think the boat under development was a 40 footer.
 At the time, the USN Beauships was having 46 ft. boats built for themselves as well as the Coast Guard.
 The USAF decided to procure these boats until the testing and final approval of a new 40 or 45 foot boat was completed.
 This never came into being as the 46 foot boat proved to be very satisfactory and the 40 or 45 ft. program was scrapped.
 There is documentation to verify that the USAF took delivery of 10 of the 46s between 22 August and 1 October, 1956.
 Their Navy hull numbers are in the database elsewhere on this website, but I have not come upon their USAF hull numbers.
 However, they were designated as R-3-****.
 One boat, R-3-737 was assigned to the 8th CRB Flight at MacDill.
 Three others were assigned to other bases along the east coast, perhaps for evaluation.
 The balance were delivered to a depot in Bayonne, NJ but the entire USAF Crash Boat Service was terminated before the remainder were ever put into service.